vikaskurapati/2D-Incompressible-Navier-Stokes-Solver/README.md

 ```shell
 ./fluidchen ../example_cases/LidDrivenCavity/LidDrivenCavity.dat 2
 ```
-All the input parameters of the simulations and convergence results are stored as a log file in the output directory with the name "Lid_Driven_Cavity_Run_Log_" followed by the integer parameter.
-For instance after running the above shell command, a log file with the name "Lid_Driven_Cavity_Run_Log_2" is created in `../example_cases/LidDrivenCavity/LidDrivenCavity_Output` directory.
+All the input parameters of the simulations and convergence results are stored as a log file in the output directory with the name "Lid_Driven_Cavity" followed by the integer parameter.
+For instance after running the above shell command, a log file with the name "Lid_Driven_Cavity_run_rog_2" is created in `../example_cases/LidDrivenCavity/` directory.

 ## Special systems